hauptem/F5-Multisite-Dashboard/README.md

 ### Automated Pool Discovery

-If you already have many pools configured, use this script to automatically populate the pool data groups:
+Use this script to automatically discover and populate pool data groups:

 ```bash
 #!/bin/bash